echemdb/website/data/best_practices/README.md

    significant word of the title.
 3. Only use tags that exist in the top-level `tags` object; add the tag there first if it does not.

+Both files are plain text, so a work can be suggested with a pull request that touches nothing else.
+Alternatively, open an [issue](https://github.com/echemdb/website/issues) with the DOI of the work and the topic it belongs to, and we add it.